Foundation Certificate in English Literature

 Together with the application form, you must submit a reference and additional materials:

-(i) a written statement of 300 to 400 words stating why you wish to undertake the course, and
+- Written statement of 300 to 400 words stating why you wish to undertake the course, and

-(ii) an outline of your literary interests.
+- Outline of your literary interests.

 You should be prepared to discuss these two submissions during your interview.

 If possible, your referee should be a person who can comment on your academic ability and background, but where this is not possible, you should name a referee who can vouch for your motivation, commitment and potential.
 A reference from a family member is not acceptable.

 Please read carefully the instructions on the reference form.
 When you have received your reference, return the sealed envelope with your application form, your written statement and an outline of your literary interests by the first application due date of 19 January 2017, or by the second application due date of 11 May 2017.

 Award Programme Administrator

 Applicants who submit a complete application by 19 January will be guaranteed an invitation to interview.
 Interviews for January applicants are likely to take place in mid-February and in mid-June for May applications.
 Late applications will be considered subject to the availability of places.
 The final decision on admission to the course rests with OUDCE.

 If you are in any doubt about your application, or would like guidance on other issues relating to the course, please feel free to contact either Sandie Byrne on 01865 280898 or Tara Stubbs on 01865 280995, or the Award Programme Administrator on 01865 280154.